nwestervelt/OsuManiaClone/README.md

 Press the D, F, J, and K keys to the beat.
 As the notes fall from
 the top of the screen, press these keys when the notes hit the
 judgement line (horizontal gray line) at the bottom.
+D is the
+leftmost column, F is next (moving to the right), then J, then K.

 Long notes have a white body that looks like a column.
 Hit / Miss
 is counted at the beginning and end of long notes, meaning you have